 A few notes on the results:

-- I assumed some reciprocal behaviour such as nos vemos, and nos vimos and removed this data from the analysis.
+- I assumed some reciprocal behavior such as nos vemos, and nos vimos and removed this data from the analysis.

 In the next section, you’ll find some examples of how to use these Spanish verbs in a conversation.